AbrarMoahmed/microAlgoC/README.md

 ### Port Usage

-**Note**: All three projects use port **6969** by default.
+**Note**: Most projects use port **6969** by default (BankingQueue, GroupChat, SimpleMessages).
+BasicFTP uses port **4321**.
 If you want to run multiple projects simultaneously, you'll need to modify the port numbers in the source code.

 ### Common Compilation Issues